One Health Labs

 What it measures: Active gene expression across fat metabolism, insulin signaling, and energy production pathways.

-Why it matters: Your blood work might look unchanged at 4 weeks — but mRNA can reveal whether lipogenesis (fat storage) genes are being suppressed, whether insulin receptor signaling is improving, and whether mitochondrial biogenesis is ramping up.
+Why it matters on GLP-1: Your blood work might look unchanged at 4 weeks — but mRNA can reveal whether lipogenesis (fat storage) genes are being suppressed, whether insulin receptor signaling is improving, and whether mitochondrial biogenesis is ramping up.
 These molecular shifts happen weeks before blood markers move.

 Catabolic Gene Expression